Unrealized Projects 1930-1934

 Fred Astaire (Puck)

-Nothing turned out and the film was made with a Warners instead of an MGM cast, and with Anita Louise instead of Garbo as Titania.
+Nothing came of it and the film was made with Warners instead of MGM cast, with Anita Louise instead of Garbo as Titania.
 Reinhardt never gave up.
-But he could never get the cooperation of Garbo, in particular, or Los Angeles, in general: despite its steadily i ncreasing population and fabulous pool of artists, theater simply never took root there.
+But he could never get the cooperation of Garbo, in particular, or Los Angeles, in general: despite its steadily increasing population and fabulous pool of artists, theater simply never took root there.

 NAPOLEON (mid 1930s)

-Chaplin had toyed with many ideas for films since he had begun makin features and during the 1930s many projects were planned to put into motion but not to get very far.
+Chaplin had toyed with many ideas for films since he began making movies, and during the 1930s planned many projects but none got very far.

 Nothing turned out.